hari-robotics/polimi-msc-control-notes/docs/dynamics-for-electric-machines-and-drives/chapter2.md

 ## 1. EMF

-We know that from Farady's Law, we have:
+We know that from Faraday's Law, we have:

 $$
 e = -BS\omega \sin(\omega t)
 $$

-This is an sinosodial wave within the part $e < 0$, to have a DC voltage, we need to make EMF positive.
+This is an sinusoidal wave within the part $e < 0$, to have a DC voltage, we need to make EMF positive.
 We can use a brush to realize this, it will change the direction for the rotors in every $180^\circ$.
 And we have:

 $$
 e = \left\{\begin{aligned}